Friday, July 31, 2020

 Are True-Crime Podcasts Ready for the #DefundthePolice Era?

-The lack of attention paid William Cooper in our present troubles is rather like Sherlock Holmes's dog that did not bark.
+The lack of attention paid to William Cooper in our present troubles is rather like Sherlock Holmes's dog that did not bark.
 The MSM is usually eager to sniff out conspiracy theories that circulate in populist movements.
 Complete nobodies get doxxed and canceled for sharing “problematic” memes, yet there is no interest in determining the extent to which anti-police sentiments are fueled by ridiculous conspiracy theories.

 Stephen Ambrose rightly noted that conspiracy theories usually serve a political agenda.
 Is the studied ignorance of the MSM driven by the fact that they support the agenda of those espousing the paranoid theories?